MIND-V: Hierarchical World Model for Long-Horizon Robotic Manipulation with RL-based Physical Alignment: Experiments

 \subsection{Experiment Settings}

-\textbf{Architecture and Training} \quad Our Semantic Reasoning Hub (SRH) employs Gemini-2.5 Pro API~\cite{gemini25} as its core Vision-Language Model (VLM), complemented by Affordance-R1~\cite{affordance-r1} as visual localizer.
-The Motor Video Generator (MVG) is initialized from the pre-trained CogVideoX-5B~\cite{cogvideox} architecture.
-Experiments are conducted on the Bridge V2~\cite{bridge} dataset, following the data processing protocol established in~\cite{robomaster}.
-We adopt a resolution of $480 \times 640$ pixels and a video length of 37 frames per sub-task for both training and inference.
-The model underwent two training stages: (1) Supervised fine-tuning (SFT) for 30,000 steps with an AdamW optimizer and a learning rate of $2 \times 10^{-5}$; and (2) GRPO post-training for 1,500 iterations at a learning rate of $5 \times 10^{-5}$.
-At inference time, MIND-V can generate a 111-frame long-horizon video (comprising three sub-tasks) in approximately 180 seconds while consuming around 50 GB of VRAM.
-Theoretically, due to its autoregressive, sub-task-based architecture, MIND-V can generate arbitrarily long task-sequence videos with only a linear increase in computational cost.
-All experiments are conducted on four NVIDIA H200 GPUs.
-Additional implementation details are provided in the \textbf{\textit{supplementary material}}.
+\runhead{Architecture and Training} The SRH employs Gemini-2.5 Pro~\cite{gemini25} as the core Vision-Language Model and Affordance-R1~\cite{affordance-r1} as the visual localizer.
+The MVG is initialized from the pretrained CogVideoX-5B~\cite{cogvideox} architecture.
+Experiments are conducted on the Bridge V2~\cite{bridge} dataset following the preprocessing protocol of~\cite{robomaster}, with a resolution of $480 \times 640$ pixels and 37 frames per subtask.
+Training proceeds in two stages: supervised fine-tuning (SFT) for 30,000 steps using AdamW with a learning rate of $2 \times 10^{-5}$, followed by GRPO post-training for 1,500 iterations at $5 \times 10^{-5}$.
+At inference time, generating a 111-frame long-horizon video spanning three subtasks requires approximately 50 GB of VRAM.
+Owing to its autoregressive subtask-based design, \MindV{} supports arbitrarily long task sequences with only linear growth in computational cost.
+All experiments are run on four NVIDIA H200 GPUs, with further implementation details provided in the Appendix.

-\textbf{Evaluation Protocol and Metrics} \quad The evaluation is performed on a test set of 108 samples.
-This set comprises scenes from the Bridge V2 test set~\cite{bridge} and unseen scenes sourced from the web.
-Recognizing that different task horizons demand different evaluation criteria, we adopted a bifurcated protocol.
-For short-horizon tasks, our evaluation focuses exclusively on \textit{visual quality}, where we use V-Bench~\cite{vbench2} for evaluation.
-For long-horizon tasks, we introduce user study and two additional metrics: (1) \textit{physical plausibility}, which is quantified by our Physical Foresight Coherence (PFC) score, as detailed in Section~\ref{sec:GRPO}; and (2) \textit{Task Success Rate}, which measures the average success rate across all sub-tasks of the entire long-horizon task.
+\runhead{Evaluation Protocol and Metrics} Evaluation is performed on a test set of 108 samples, comprising scenes from the Bridge V2 test set~\cite{bridge} and unseen web-sourced scenes.
+Given that different task horizons demand different criteria, we adopt a bifurcated evaluation protocol.
+For short-horizon tasks, we assess \textit{visual quality} using V-Bench~\cite{vbench2}.
+For long-horizon tasks, we additionally conduct a user study and report two metrics: (1) \textit{physical plausibility}, quantified by our Physical Foresight Coherence (PFC) score (Section~\ref{sec:GRPO}); and (2) \textit{task success rate}, defined as the average success rate across all subtasks of the full long-horizon task.